amiaopensource/av-python-carpentry/_episodes/05-aboutavfiles.md

 ~~~
 {: .output}

-It’s yet another long and wordy list, but knowing how pymediainfo organizes information is an important first step in figuring out how to get specific information out of it.
+It’s yet another long and wordy list, but again, knowing how pymediainfo organizes information is an important first step in figuring out how to get specific information out of it.

 > ## What are possible flaws in this approach?
 > Think about your experience with AV files and compare that to the data we generated for each file.